 The Internet’s duty of care:

-First of all, it’s important to establish that the responsibility for your online security, and your privacy, is yours, and not the internet’s.
-This is because the internet is not an entity but a state of linked communication – rather like a virtual ocean of digital shipping lanes transporting information from port to port, and it would be as absurd as believing that an authority controls every cubic centimetre of our worldwide ocean, and can protect us from everything in it.
+First of all, it’s important to establish that the responsibility for your online security, and your privacy, is yours, and not the responsibility of the internet.
+The internet is not an entity but a state of linked communication – rather like a virtual ocean of digital shipping lanes transporting information from port to port, and it would be as absurd as believing that an authority controls every cubic centimetre of our worldwide ocean, and can protect us from everything in it.

 YOUR INFORMATION – THE WHERE, HOW & WHY: